luanfs/luanfs.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-I'm Luan Santos, an applied mathematician working on the development of numerical methods for weather and climate models
+I'm Luan Santos, an applied mathematics researcher.
+My research focuses on numerical methods for the dynamical cores of global atmospheric models, particularly finite-volume and finite-difference schemes, spherical computational grid generation, and grid imprinting mitigation.

 ---

-My research focuses on numerical methods for atmospheric dynamical cores, particularly finite-volume/difference schemes, grid generation algorithms, and grid imprinting mitigation.

----

-I am currently a postdoctoral researcher at Princeton University, working with the [FV3](https://www.gfdl.noaa.gov/fv3/) team at the [Geophysical Fluid Dynamics Laboratory](https://www.gfdl.noaa.gov/).
+I am currently a postdoctoral researcher at Princeton University (July 2024 - onwards), working with the [FV3](https://www.gfdl.noaa.gov/fv3/) team at the [Geophysical Fluid Dynamics Laboratory](https://www.gfdl.noaa.gov/).
 My current focus is on enhancing FV3's numerical algorithms under the supervision of [Lucas Harris](https://www.gfdl.noaa.gov/lucas-harris-homepage/) and [Joseph Mouallem](https://www.gfdl.noaa.gov/joseph-mouallem/).

 ---

-I hold a Ph.D. in Applied Mathematics from the [Institute of Mathematics and Statistics](https://www.ime.usp.br/) at the [University of São Paulo](https://www.usp.br), under the supervision of Dr. [Pedro Peixoto](https://www.ime.usp.br/~pedrosp/).
+I hold a Ph.D. in Applied Mathematics (May 2024)from the [Institute of Mathematics and Statistics](https://www.ime.usp.br/) at the [University of São Paulo](https://www.usp.br), under the supervision of Dr. [Pedro Peixoto](https://www.ime.usp.br/~pedrosp/).